 Towns, Beaches and the Abrolhos Archipelago in the far south of Bahia

-Whoever thinks of whales in Brazil immediately thinks of Abrolhos, a well-known Marine Park, and it is precisely in front of the archipelago that the cities that are part of this route are located.
+Anyone who thinks of whales in Brazil immediately remembers Abrolhos, a well-known marine park, and it is right in front of the archipelago that the towns that form part of this route are located.

-Tourism along the coast includes the towns of Prado, Alcobaça, Caravelas, Nova Viçosa and Mucuri, and began to be explored just over a decade ago, which guarantees a well-preserved nature and many empty beaches.
+Tourism along the coast takes in the towns of Prado, Alcobaça, Caravelas, Nova Viçosa and Mucuri, which have been exploited for just over a decade, guaranteeing well-preserved nature and many empty beaches.

-The humpback whales, known for their docile temperament and average size of 13 metres, leave Antarctica, swim for about two months, arrive on the Bahian coast in July and stay until the end of October, beginning of November.
-But throughout the year the region offers attractions for visitors.
+Humpback whales, known for their docile temperament and average size of 13 metres, leave Antarctica, swim for around two months and arrive off the coast of Bahia in July, staying until the end of October or the beginning of November.
+But throughout the year, the region offers many attractions for visitors.

 mapa da Costa das Baleias no extremo sul da Bahia

-Cities and beaches in the far south of Bahia
+Cities, beaches and the Abrolhos Archipelago in the far south of Bahia

 Mapa Turístico de Mucuri na Bahia